vesoft-inc/nebula-docs/docs-2.0/15.contribution/how-to-contribute.md

 ### Step 2: Get the information of the project recipient

-The Nebula Graph official staff will give the recipient ID of the Nebula Contrib project.
+The NebulaGraph official staff will give the recipient ID of the NebulaGraph Contrib project.

 ### Step 3: Donate a project

-The user transfers the project to the recipient of this donation, and the recipient transfers the project to the Nebula Contrib organization.
+The user transfers the project to the recipient of this donation, and the recipient transfers the project to the NebulaGraph Contrib organization.
 After the donation, the user will continue to lead the development of community projects as a Maintainer.

 For operations of transferring a repository on GitHub, see [Transferring a repository owned by your user account](https://docs.github.com/en/enterprise-server@3.0/github/administering-a-repository/managing-repository-settings/transferring-a-repository#transferring-a-repository-owned-by-your-user-account).